The realization space of an unstable coalgebra: Moduli spaces of topological realizations

 where: \begin{itemize} \item[(i)] The top map is induced by the obvious forgetful functor and the recipe of Proposition \ref{Moduli of K(C,k)}(c). \item[(ii)] The bottom map is induced by the recipe of Proposition \ref{Moduli+Diff. = !} as explained above. \item[(iii)] The map on the left is induced by the obvious forgetful functor. \end{itemize} The homotopy commutativity and homotopy pullback property of this square can be checked by considering separately the following two cases: \begin{itemize} \item[(a)] $X^\bu$ can be extended to a potential $n$-stage.
 Then, by Proposition \ref{obstruction-theory-step-moduli}, $H_*(X^\bu)$ is weakly equivalent to $K_C(C[n], n+1)$ and hence the moduli space at the top left corner is non-empty.
-The weak equivalence indicated by $\stackrel{\sim}{\rightarrow}$ determines a natural transformation between the two compositions in the square.
-Moreover, since the arrow $\stackrel{\sim}{\rightarrow}$ indicates a weak equivalence, it follows easily that the top map in the square is actually a weak equivalence.
-Therefore the square is a homotopy pullback. \item[(b)] $X^\bu$ cannot be extended to a potential $n$-stage.
-Then the space at the top left corner is empty and the commutativity of the diagram is a triviality.
-Moreover, the images of the bottom and right map lie in different connected components, therefore the square is a homotopy pullback in this case too. \end{itemize} Then the result follows from Proposition \ref{obstruction-theory-step-moduli}. \end{proof}
+The weak equivalence indicated by $\xrightarrow{\sim}$ determines a homotopy between the two compositions in the square.
+Moreover, since the arrow $\xrightarrow{\sim}$ indicates a weak equivalence, it follows easily that the top map in the square is actually a weak equivalence.
+Therefore, the square is a homotopy pullback since the bottom map is up to homotopy the inclusion of a path component and the domain of $\Delta$ is connected. \item[(b)] $X^\bu$ cannot be extended to a potential $n$-stage.
+By Proposition \ref{obstruction-theory-step} and Proposition \ref{Representability of L(C,n)}, it follows that $X^\bu$ is not weakly equivalent to $K_C(C[n], n+1)$.
+Therefore, the space at the top left corner is empty and the commutativity of the diagram is a triviality.
+Moreover, the images of the bottom and right maps lie in different connected components because the image of $\Delta$ is in the connected component that corresponds to the moduli space $\mc{M}(K_C(C[n], n+1))$.
+Therefore, the square is a homotopy pullback in this case, too. \end{itemize} Then the result follows from Proposition \ref{obstruction-theory-step-moduli}. \end{proof}